Nonye2K3/chia/Raspberry-Pi.md

 ```
 Finally attempt to install chia-blockchain:
 ```
-pip install chia-blockchain==1.0b4
+pip install chia-blockchain==1.0b5
 ```

-These instructions were compiled using a pre-release beta1.4 but should work for beta1.3.
 The chia-blockchain source or source python module can be downloaded locally as an alternate final build step.
 The `sh install.sh` script in the source repository should "just work" once you've completed the steps up to `pip install chia-blockchain` though you will want your `venv` to be in the chia-blockchain directory and not the current directory as assumed above.
+If the install.sh script doesn't work for you try `pip install .` in the chia-blockchain directory instead.

 This should work on Pi 3 with 64 bit Ubuntu but has not been tested.
 Please update this if that changes.